tommzn/recipeboard-core/README.md

-# recipeboard-core
+# Recipe Board Core
-Core components for recipe board project.
+Core components of the recipe board project. includs the core model and persistence layer.